robbert-vdh/nih-plug/plugins/spectral_compressor/README.md

 page.
 Or if you're not signed in on GitHub, then you can also find the latest nightly build [here](https://nightly.link/robbert-vdh/nih-plug/workflows/build/master).

-The macOS version has not been tested and may not work correctly.
-You may also have to [disable Gatekeeper](https://disable-gatekeeper.github.io/) to use the VST3 version as Apple has recently made it more difficult to run unsigned code on macOS.
+On macOS you may need to [disable Gatekeeper](https://disable-gatekeeper.github.io/) as Apple has recently made it more difficult to run unsigned code on macOS.

 ### Building